-Each high point is equipped with two detection cameras covering 360°.
+Each high point is equipped with two detection cameras with on-board AI, covering 360°.

-A remote-controlled video camera, known as a "doubt removal" camera, completes this system (monitoring of the fire before the arrival of the first unit).
+A remotely-controlled video camera, known as a "de-doubt" camera, completes the system (monitoring the fire before the first unit arrives).

-The analysis of the images thus obtained is carried out by comparing two images, taken from the same orientation, to highlight any appearance of smoke.
-This thanks to a certain number of exclusive algorithms, developed by PARATRONIC, which make it possible to compare a very great number of factors not visible to the naked eye.
+AI analysis of the images thus obtained is carried out by comparing two images, taken from the same orientation, to highlight any appearance of smoke.
+This is made possible by a number of exclusive algorithms developed by PARATRONIC, which enable us to compare a very large number of factors not visible to the naked eye.